Rwanda>Volcanoes National Park>Sabyinyo Silverback Lodge

 What can I do at Sabyinyo?

 Most guests come to Sabyinyo for the gorilla trekking, almost all will spend at least a day doing this, sometimes two, which we’d absolutely recommend if your budget extends this far.
-It’s also possible to do a warm-up trek to visit the golden monkeys, take in the pretty scenery at the nearby twin lakes or hike to Dian Fossey’s grave or join a guided community walk for an insight into Rwandan rural life.
+It’s also possible to do a warm-up trek to visit the golden monkeys, take in the pretty scenery at the nearby twin lakes, hike to Dian Fossey’s grave or join a guided community walk for an insight into Rwandan rural life.
 For those with a particular interest in gorillas we can also arrange access to the Gorilla Doctors centre and an insight into the amazing work they do to protect these great apes.
 For those after even more excercise, there are four mountain bikes available to explore the local area with a guide but be aware that the local area is known for its hilly terrain!

 Giving back at Sabyinyo:

 The owners of Sabyinyo Silverback have long demonstrated a commitment to eco-tourism in their sister properties in Kenya, and this continues in Rwanda.
 The land the lodge is built on is leased from the local community, and a community trust has to date received over $500,000 from the lodge for development projects, including building a local school and roads, houses for refugees, two model villages and clean water projects to mention just a few.
 We’re running out of space to write more here, but safe to say that the team at Sabyinyo are committed in a very real way to ensuring the impact of your stay in Rwanda is a positive one, and if you’re interested in more details, please just ask us, we could continue on for hours!